tmills0203/bakeryDash/READ-ME.md

 ### Summary

-The smart 365-days-per-year food subscription that will make you eat healthy again.
-Tailored to your personal tastes and nutritional needs.
-We have delivered 250,000+ meals last year!
+Our baked goods will make you feel like you are being hugged in every bit.
+All based on your personal tastes and nutritional needs.
+We have delivered 50,000+ BakeDash boxes last year!
+Choose between two of our subscriptions to get the best deals.

 ### BakeDash features